juliogomez/devops/README.md

 curl -sfL https://get.k3s.io | sh -
 ```

-We need to generate a `kubeconfig` file so we can use `kubectl` commands:
+We need to generate a `kubeconfig` file so we can run `kubectl` commands from the master node:

 ```
 export KUBECONFIG=~/.kube/config